h-ms/comp-projects/projects/coding/documentation/jekyll/blogrefinement.md

 Inside the section, a loop (`{% for slide in include.slides %}`) iterates over the banner images, putting each of them inside an `<article>` environment, together with a hyperlink (inside a `<div class="inner">` tag) pointing to `{{ slide.url }}` with anchor text `{{ slide.title }}`.

+Update: if the banner pages point to blog posts, including the banner slide details in the YAML of `index.html` is redundant.
+Instead, they can be added to the YAML of the respective posts.
+This also makes it easier to include the post url into the slide.
+If the banner slides point to pages that are not posts, go back to the original design.

 ##### Components: features